Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-The field of Quantum Hamiltonian complexity \cite{Gharibian_2015} was born with Kitaev's proof \cite{KSV02} that the local Hamiltonian problem is $QMA$-complete.
-This fundamental result provides a framework for describing the computational complexity of estimating the ground energy of a given local Hamiltonian.
-The computational setting of Kitaev's construction, however, is still very far from the problems that naturally arise in condensed matter physics; the local Hamiltonian terms depend strongly on which qubits they act on, and thus the system is far from translationally invariant.
-Furthermore, the interactions involve more that two particles and are not geometrically local.
-Subsequent work brought QMA-completeness results closer and closer to physical settings.
-For example, the local Hamiltonian was shown to be still $QMA$-complete even when restricted to qubits on a 2D lattice \cite{OT05} or when the Hamiltonian is set in 1D with nearest neighbor interactions \cite{Aharonov_2009}.
-Gottesman and Irani \cite{GI} showed that 1D systems which are translationally invariant, can exhibit computational hardness - even though the only input is the size of the system.
+Kitaev's fundamental QMA-completeness result \cite{KSV02} initiated the field of quantum Hamiltonian complexity \cite{Gharibian_2015}; however its setting is still very far from the problems that naturally arise in condensed matter physics.
+Subsequent work brought QMA-completeness results closer to physical settings by extending from the general geometry of Kitaev's local Hamiltonians to 2D \cite{OT05}, and even 1D \cite{Aharonov_2009} lattices; Gottesman and Irani \cite{GI} showed that the 1D result holds even for translationally invariant (TI) systems, and even when the only input is $N$, the size of the system.

-Despite this important and fundamental progress, it can be argued that such complexity results are still far from capturing the primary challenges in computational many-body physics.
-Physicists study finite systems by necessity, but the problem which is typically of greatest interest is the estimation of physical quantities (such as the energy density, or two body correlations) in the {\it Thermodynamic limit}; in this setting, the focus is not the estimation of physical quantities as a {\it function} of the size of the system, but instead, one is concerned with a {\it particular} quantity, in the limit of $N$, the size of the system, going to $\infty$.
+Despite this important and fundamental progress, such complexity results are still far from capturing the primary challenges in computational many-body physics.
+Physicists study finite systems by necessity, but the problem which is typically of greatest interest is the estimation of physical quantities (energy density, two body correlations, etc.) in the {\it Thermodynamic limit} (TL)\footnote{This question was highlighted by I. Cirac in an online discussion in a SIMONS institute quantum workshop, 2017}.
+Their focus is not the estimation of physical quantities as a {\it function} of the size of the system, as in the QMA completeness results, but instead, they study a {\it particular} quantity of a Hamiltonian whose local terms are {\it fixed}, as $N\longmapsto\infty$.